Student Activities Office Grants

 • Groups must complete all pre-event requirements outlined in their award notification by their respective deadline.

-• Operational events: events and programs that are an essential part of the group or are for the purpose of administrative duties including but not limited to group meetings.
-Operational events will not be funded by the Student Activities Office Grants Program.
+• Operational events: events and programs that are an essential part of the group and/or are for the purpose of administrative duties including but not limited to group meetings, rehearsals, practices, and other regular programming.
+Operational events are considered unallowable.

 • Operational expenses: expenses that are for the group’s general functions rather than specific to the event(s) applied for.
 Operational expenses also include materials that may be added to the inventory of a group to be used at a later date.
-Applications with operational expenses will still be considered for funding, but no funding will be awarded by the Student Activities Office Grants Program towards these expenses.
+Applications that include operational expenses will still be considered for funding, but no funding will be awarded by the Student Activities Office Grants Program towards such expenses.

-• Any changes to student group status (probation or expired) may impact the group’s award.
+• Any changes to student group status and standing may impact the group’s award.

 • Student groups may be tentatively awarded no more than $10,000 per academic year through SAO grants.

-• For partnership grants: Groups will have the award split evenly in their total for the year.
+• Groups applying for partnership grants have the award split evenly in their total for the year.
 The primary applicant’s group will be responsible for receiving and managing the grant funding.
+For any awards that cannot be evenly divided, the primary group will receive the difference.

 • Groups that receive funding are required to be the sole responsible party for planning, financing, and executing the approved funded event.
-Groups found to be “fronting” for another student group or external organization will be required to return the full grant award to SAO and may be referred to the Student Group Conduct process.
+Groups found to be “fronting” for another student group or external organization will forfeit their grant award and may be referred to the Student Group Conduct process.

 • All decisions made by the SAO Grants Team and committee are final.
 No appeals are permitted.